dickclaus/text-filter-svg/README.md

 Library to create photoshop like text effect in svg and embed them in HTML

-For now library supports only GlowFilter, ShadowFilter
+For now library supports only GlowFilter, ShadowFilter, Stroke You can use hex colors or web name colors.

 Usage:
 ```javascript